jacobrkovacs/make-me-a-readme/sampleREADME.md

 node, inquirer module

 ## Usage
-Run app with node index.js, answer all prompts, after final prompt is answered a README.md file will be written to the repo
+Run program with node index.js.
+Answer all prompts.
+After the last prompt is answered, a file called sampleREADME.md will be written to the repo

 ## Contribution
-Please open a pull request for all contributions
+Please make a pull request for all contributions

 ## Credits
 N/A